Start 'Em, Sit 'Em Week 3: Defense

 Sit of the Week - Baltimore Ravens vs. Kansas City Chiefs

 The Ravens are coming off a disappointing, four-point performance in a win over the Cardinals.
 Well, you'll be wishing for four points if you start them against the Chiefs and superstar quarterback Patrick Mahomes.
-In a game that could be a scoreboard scorcher, Baltimore's defense needs to be benched.
+In a game that will very likely be a scoreboard scorcher, Baltimore's defense needs to be benched in all leagues.

 Pittsburgh Steelers vs. San Francisco 49ers

 Pittsburgh's defense has been a massive bust through two weeks, allowing an average of 30.5 points and over 440 yards of total offense.
 That's not what you want if you're a fantasy owner.
-Next up is a road date with a 49ers team that's finding it's offensive mojo, so keep the Steelers on the sidelines.
+Next up is a road date with a 49ers team that's finding it's offensive mojo under coach Kyle Shanahan, so keep the Steelers defense on the sidelines.

 New Orleans Saints vs. Seattle Seahawks